A Family-friendly Story For All Ages

 “Something’s missing,” she whispered to herself with a little frown and sigh.
 “He’s not happy yet.”

 Removing her eyeglasses, she slumped back in the old wooden rocker, cradling the little teddy bear in her arms and closed tired eyes, softly humming “The Old Rugged Cross” as she rocked.
 And rocked.
-The farmhouse was quiet, save only for the soft whistling of the winter wind interrupted only by sporadic popping of the fire and the rhythmic tic-tic-tic-tic-tic of the mantle clock.
-And Grandma rocked.
+The farmhouse was quiet, save only for the soft whistling of the winter wind interrupted only by the sporadic popping of the fire and the rhythmic tic-tic-tic-tic-tic of the mantle clock.

 “I’ll be outside for a few minutes Maude.
 Don’t you worry, I’ll be back directly and grab some more firewood while out here, too.
 Gotta keep that child warm tonight.”